tsarbo/chatgpt-md-exporter/README.md

 ## Troubleshooting
 - **Missing images**: ensure `--assets` points to the folder that contains the `file_*.jpeg` files.
 If they’re missing, Markdown will display the pointer ID instead.
 - **Thumbnail errors**: the command logs warnings if GD/Imagick cannot read an image.
 Thumbnails are skipped for those files, but the full image link remains.
-- **PDF rendering issues**: Dompdf relies on absolute file paths, which the exporter injects automatically.
-If you move the exports after creation, regenerate the PDFs so the paths stay valid.
+- **PDF rendering issues**: Browsershot needs Chromium plus Node.
+Ensure Puppeteer/Playwright downloaded a browser and adjust the `BROWSERSHOT_*` env vars if Chrome lives outside your `PATH`.
+When running in restricted environments (CI, containers), you may also need to set `BROWSERSHOT_DISABLE_SANDBOX=true`.

 Happy exporting! :rocket: